jeremyButtler/find--Co-infections/README.md

   version one was used on (doi.org/10.3390/v14050924), however, we also found that version three does produce more consensuses with indels and may have a problem with false positives at deep read depths.
-However, this is not a ground truth dataset and thus, we have no idea on the real answer.
+One problem is that this is not a ground truth dataset and thus, we have no idea what the real answer is for any of these samples.
   Also, version three was tested on default settings, which does not use Medaka.
 So, it is possible running version three with Medaka might improve the indel accuracy.

 ## Weaknesses: